Omicron2 Centauri

-Omicron^{2} Centauri (ο^{2} Cen, ο^{2} Centauri) is a star in the constellation Centaurus.

-ο^{2} Centauri is a white A-type blue supergiant with a mean apparent magnitude of +5.12.
-It is approximately 7,000 light years from Earth.
+Omicron^{2} Centauri is a star in the southern constellation Centaurus.
+Its name is a Bayer designation that is Latinied from ο^{2} Centauri, and abbreviated Omicron^{2} Cen or ο^{2} Cen.
+This star is visible to the naked eye with a mean apparent visual magnitude of +5.12.
+Based on parallax measurements, it is located at a distance of approximately 7,000 light years from Earth.

+ο^{2} Centauri is a white A-type blue supergiant.
 It is classified as an Alpha Cygni type variable star and its brightness varies from magnitude +5.12 to +5.22 with a period of 46.3 days.
 In 1996, Kaufer and colleagues calculated Omicron^{2} Centauri to be around 136,000 times as luminous, 18 times as massive and have 131 times the diameter of the Sun.

 ο^{2} Cen forms a close naked eye pair with ο^{1} Cen, another 5th magnitude supergiant (possibly a yellow hypergiant).
 Both stars are located between Crux (the Southern Cross) and the brightest yellow hypergiant in the sky, V382 Carinae.